 And remember, you don’t have to pay top dollar for a quality event management solution.
 Tools like Social Tables offer free event diagramming and free event planning software with robust features at no additional cost to you.

 These 29 tools are just a few of our favorite event management tools.
 What tools are you using?
-Share them with us in the comments or on Facebook!
+Share them with us on Facebook!